 Euro-Via Festival „From Rome to Santiago“

-Since 2005 we have been organizing again and again classic concerts named „Euro-Via Festival“.
+Since 2005 Festival e.V. has been organizing again and again classic concerts named „Euro-Via Festival“.
 These concerts are especially dedicated to organ music but also include choir and orchestra concerts.
 In this context the Latin element VIA emphasizes the experience of a „wandering“ music festival along ancient pilgrim routes.
 In this way the Euro-Via Festival combines art-historically significant churches and places and brings about a lively intercultural exchange of artists, listeners and organizers.
 A further mosaic stone in the overcoming of European frontiers.